Vancouver Goldeneyes

-The Vancouver Goldeneyes are an upcoming professional ice hockey team based in Vancouver that will compete in the Professional Women's Hockey League (PWHL).
-They are the league's first announced expansion franchise and will join in the 2025–26 season, part of the league's first round of expansions alongside the Seattle Torrent.
+The Vancouver Goldeneyes are a professional ice hockey team based in Vancouver that competes in the Professional Women's Hockey League (PWHL).
+They are the league's first announced expansion franchise and joined in the 2025–26 season, part of the league's first round of expansions alongside the Seattle Torrent.
+Their home games are played at the Pacific Coliseum.

 History

 Founding

 On April 23, 2025, the PWHL announced that their first expansion franchise would be located in Vancouver and would begin play in the 2025–26 season.
 The team announced that their home arena will be the Pacific Coliseum, former home of the WHL’s Vancouver Giants and the NHL’s Vancouver Canucks.

 The announcement came after speculation that the PWHL would expand to both Vancouver and Seattle.
 Rumours of a Vancouver franchise gained momentum after the PWHL Takeover Tour – a series of exhibition games staged at neutral venues across cities in Canada and the United States – drew a record-breaking 19,038 spectators to Rogers Arena, current home of the Vancouver Canucks, on January 8, 2025.

 On May 23, 2025, PWHL Vancouver announced that Cara Gardner Morey would be appointed as the club's first general manager.
+Brian Idalski was named as the team's first head coach on June 23, 2025.
+The team's first leadership group was announced on November 21, 2025, consisting of captain Ashton Bell and alternate captains Sarah Nurse and Claire Thompson.

+Early Years

+Ahead of their first season, the Goldeneyes were projected by some analysts to be serious Walter Cup contenders.
+The team won their inaugural game 4-3 at home against the Seattle Torrent, becoming the first PWHL team to win their inaugural game on home ice.
+In the game, Sarah Nurse scored the first goal in franchise history, and Abby Boreen scored the franchise's first game-winning goal in overtime.
+The team was quickly embraced by fans in Vancouver.
+The team led the league in regular-season attendance, with over 11,200 fans attending each game.
+However, the team struggled on the ice, especially on the road, and finished 6th on the season.

+Despite missing the playoffs, the Goldeneyes won the PWHL's Gold Plan on a late season hot streak, earning the team their first franchise first overall pick in the 2026 Entry Draft.
+With the pick, Vancouver selected Caroline Harvey from the University of Wisconsin.